 Marvin’s mother, Lasandra Scott, was quiet for most of the protest.
 And while she was wearing a mask the entire time, she couldn’t hide the pain in her eyes.
-She didn’t speak up until she heard that protesters could get arrested Thursday night for blocking the back entrance, where her son walked into a place where he lost his life.
+She didn’t speak up until she heard that protesters could get arrested Thursday night for blocking the back entrance, where her son walked into the jail and never came out.

 “This has to be very spiritual for me,” she said.
 “I lost my son, and it’s been very, very emotional, okay.
 I don’t want anybody to get hurt, anybody to get tear-gassed or anything.
 The purpose of this protest is peace, and we just want the seven officers’ names.
 And we want them to be arrested.
 You know, that’s what this is about.”